FOR LAWYERS

 • Sex

 These subjects can vary widely in their implementation.
-For example, sex based discrimination includes both traditional sexual harassment, and discrimination based on pregnancy, sexual orientation, and gender identity.
+For example, sex-based discrimination includes traditional sexual harassment and discrimination based on pregnancy, sexual orientation, and gender identity.

 4. The right to fair pay

-The federal minimum wage is $7.25 and if a state has a minimum wage above the federal rate, then employers in that state are required to pay the state minimum wage instead.
+The federal minimum wage is currently $7.25, and if a state has a minimum wage above the federal rate, employers in that state are required to pay the higher rate.
 Additionally, the federal government enforces a standard rate of overtime compensation.
 After working 40 hours in one workweek, employees must earn 150% of their pay rate.
-A workweek is a period of seven consecutive 24-hour periods beginning and ending at a time that the employer decides.
+A workweek is a period of seven consecutive 24-hour periods beginning and ending at a time of the employer’s choosing.

-If an employer fails to pay an employee minimum wage or overtime compensation, then the employee may be entitled to the full amount that the employer failed to pay.
+If an employer fails to pay an employee the minimum wage or overtime compensation, then the employee may be entitled to the total amount the employer failed to pay.
 This sum is called back pay.

 5. The right to take protected time off

-In addition to exercising federally protected family leave rights, employees also have the right to be protected from termination while they are performing certain mandatory federal duties such as jury duty.
+In addition to exercising their federally protected family leave rights, employees also have the right to be protected from termination while performing certain mandatory federal duties, such as jury duty.

 6. The right to take work elsewhere

-If an employer requires an employee to sign a noncompetition agreement that is overly controlling, then that worker has the right to challenge the agreement’s validity.
-In general, a noncompetition agreement is only valid in the places where the former employer operates for up to two years.
-This is intended to balance the employer’s interest in protecting their assets and business interests with the employee’s right to move and sell their labor freely.
+If an employer requires an employee to sign a non-compete agreement that is overly broad in scope, geographic area, or duration, then that worker has the right to challenge the agreement’s validity.
+Generally, a non-compete agreement is only valid where the former employer operates for up to two years.
+This is intended to balance the employer’s interest in protecting their intellectual property and business interests with the employee’s right to move and sell their labor freely.

 7. The right to pursue legal recourse for violations of their other rights

-If you have had your rights violated by your employer, you may be able to file a lawsuit in order to seek justice for the losses that you have suffered.
-By demonstrating what rights were violated and how, you may be able to receive compensation for your injuries.
-The best way to prevail in your lawsuit is with an Employment Law attorney.
+If you have had your rights violated by your employer, you may be able to pursue a claim to seek justice for the losses you have suffered and other compensation for the violations of your rights.

-An experienced Employment Law attorney can zealously advocate on your behalf in order to get you the best possible outcome for your case.
-Using their legal expertise, trial tactics, and expert witnesses, your Employment Law attorney will be able to gather evidence of your mistreatment and present that information in the most compelling way for your case.
+An attorney with extensive experience in Employment Law can zealously advocate on your behalf to get you the best possible outcome for your case.
+Using their legal expertise, trial tactics, and expert witnesses, your attorney will be able to gather evidence of your mistreatment and present that information in the most compelling way for your case.

-AAL has a number of experienced and dedicated Employment Law attorneys who can help you seek the justice that you deserve.
+Through AAL, you can find a number of experienced and dedicated attorneys who can help you seek the justice you deserve.

 *Disclaimer: Attorney At Law does not represent all lawyers in all states.
 There may be differences of opinion.
 It’s always advisable to consult with an attorney when in a legal situation.